jamesdoc/covid-handbook/README.md

 ## Configure the app

-Edit the values in `config.js` to link your app to your spreadsheet and tweak the site theme
+Edit the values in `config.js` to link your app to your spreadsheet and tweak the site theme, title and other meta data

 ## Project development